Blog Hero

 2. Yoga

-Yoga’s gentle movements, deep breathing, and relaxation techniques can help alleviate stress and, therefore, promote better eye health.
+Yoga’s gentle movements, deep breathing, and relaxation techniques can help alleviate stress and, therefore, promote better eye health, serving as effective eye exercises for glaucoma management.
 Certain but not all yoga poses may also improve blood circulation to the eyes, like the Forward Fold, Plow Pose, and Happy Baby.

 It’s important to practice yoga without tensing or straining your body.
 Seek a certified yoga instructor to ensure you practice safe poses for your condition.
 Prolonged inversion should be avoided as this can elevate intraocular pressure and further glaucomatous damage.